Skip to main content

 Are Electrolux and Frigidaire the same appliances?

 They share a parent company and a lot of engineering.
 Frigidaire is the mainstream trim, Electrolux is the upper trim, and on washers, refrigerators, and some ranges they use the same chassis and many of the same parts.
 That means they break in the same places.
-The door boot, ice maker assembly, and drain pump are common to both lines, so a fix that works on a Frigidaire front-loader usually works on the Electrolux sibling.
+The door boot, ice maker assembly, and drain pump are common to both lines, so a diagnosis on a Frigidaire front-loader often applies directly to its Electrolux sibling.

 Why does my Frigidaire ice maker keep failing?

-Three usual causes.
-The fill tube ices over because the inlet valve leaks or the freezer runs warm, the ice mold cracks and stops releasing cubes, or the rake motor seizes.
-On the shared French-door platform the whole ice maker is sold as one assembly, so the standard fix is a full assembly swap rather than chasing individual parts.
-We carry the kit on the truck for the common EW28BS and matching Frigidaire models.
+Three usual causes: the fill tube ices over because the inlet valve leaks or the freezer runs warm, the ice mold cracks and stops releasing cubes, or the rake motor seizes.
+On the shared French-door platform the ice maker is sold as one assembly, so the standard repair is a full assembly swap.
+The more important question is why it failed in the first place.
+That requires a real diagnosis (inlet valve, freezer temp, sealed system), not just a swap.
+Give us a call and we'll sort it out.

 My Electrolux washer leaks from the front.
 What is it?

 Almost always the door boot, the rubber gasket between the drum and the door.
-It tears at the four-o-clock position from coins, hairpins, and bra underwires.
-Water then runs down the front of the cabinet during the spin.
-The gasket is an OEM part and replacement runs about 45 minutes.
-If the leak is at the bottom rear instead, it is usually the drain pump or a loose hose clamp.
+It tears at the four-o'clock position from coins, hairpins, and underwires.
+Water then runs down the front of the cabinet during spin.
+If the leak is at the bottom rear instead, it's usually the drain pump or a loose hose clamp.
+Either way, call a tech.
+The boot replacement needs a specific clamp tool to seat correctly, and a misseated clamp causes the next leak.

 Can I fix an Electrolux touch panel myself?

-You can try one thing safely.
-If the oven still bakes on a manual preset but the buttons go intermittent or dead, power the unit down at the breaker, then back on.
-That sometimes re-seats the connection long enough to confirm it is the touch panel and not the main board.
+One safe check first: if the oven still bakes on a manual preset but the buttons are intermittent or dead, power the unit down at the breaker, then back on.
+That sometimes confirms it's the touch panel and not the main board.
 The actual repair, replacing the touch-panel module and reseating the ribbon cable, means opening a live high-voltage control.
-That is a call-a-pro job.
+That's a call-a-pro job.

 Is the $75 diagnostic charged on top of the repair?